eastsiberiadevelopment/PrivacyPolicy/index.md

 This includes, for example, firewalls, password protection and other access and authentication controls.
 We use SSL technology to encrypt data during transmission through public internet, and we also employ application-layer security features to further anonymize Personal Data.

-If you have any questions about security on our Site, you can contact us at east.siberia.development@gmail.com.
+If you have any questions about security on our Site, you can contact us at east.siberia.development@gmail.com or kovatet@gmail.com.

 If we learn of a security systems breach, we will inform you of the occurrence of the breach in accordance with applicable laws of the Russian Federation and international legislation.